Who we are

 My high school yearbook “senior dream” read: I want to grow up and live happily in the mountains, in the middle of nowhere, with my dream family.
 Somehow, that’s exactly what happened.

 I’ve lived in the San Juans since my early twenties, when my husband, Stephen, was stationed here as a wildland firefighter.
-These mountains—with their long winters, avalanche closures, and endless blue-sky days—became our place.
+These mountains, with their long winters, avalanche closures, and endless blue-sky days, became our place.
 Now, he’s the Parks and Recreation director, and we’re raising our three kids at 9,318 feet, in a town where sometimes only four children fill a classroom, bikes and skis are the main mode of transportation, and winter seems to last forever.

-I’m still a bit of a rebel at heart—a former “tortured debutante” who loves a good cocktail napkin but doesn’t care if my kids’ clothes are monogrammed.
+I’m still a bit of a rebel at heart, a former “tortured debutante” who loves a good cocktail napkin but doesn’t care if my kids’ clothes are monogrammed.
 I’m more of a dirt-on-the-knees, cut-the-dreadlocks-out-because-we-haven’t-brushed-in-days kind of mom.

-I’ve also been leaning into practices that keep me grounded and connected—listening for what my ancestors have to teach, trusting intuition, and honoring the rituals that bring a little everyday magic.
+I’ve also been leaning into practices that keep me grounded and connected, listening for what my ancestors have to teach, trusting intuition, and honoring the rituals that bring a little everyday magic.
 I love my dogs, reggae music, and the kind of dancing that feels like slipping into another dimension.

 It’s not always easy, but it’s always worth it.
-Welcome to our life in the high country.

 Contact us